ljhgabe/CS4243-Lab-Materials/README.md

 ### Google Colab
 * Follow the instruction in this notebook: https://colab.research.google.com/drive/1ew1wrAGItstR7HrYD8KJJlEsj750sOAR?usp=sharing
-* Open you Google Drive:
+* Open you Google Drive
 * Go to CS4243-Lab-Materials

 ### For Linux and OS X Intel